tmr4/T41_Views/README.md

 My T41 software is required for the control app to function.
 The structure of the EEPROM is different from the original T41 software so a clean install is required.
 Note that some T41 functionality may not work in my version probably because I made breaking changes and haven't tested things that don't interest me at the moment.

-Unfortunately, a simple copy/paste ported to version V049.2 isn't possible.
+Unfortunately, a simple copy/paste port to version V049.2 isn't possible.
 While the main T41 USB serial code is in a single file, there are other changes to the T41 code, and I've made many changes to my version which I utilize here.
 Still, if you're interested in the app and are familiar with the T41 software, porting this to version V049.2 shouldn't be too difficult.